Cililocwee/Cililocwee/README.md

 # 👋 Hi folks!

-I'm a frontend developer, based in Vietnam but originally from the United States.
+I'm Corrie, an American Full Stack Developer based in Vietnam!
+I've been a teacher for 10 years and I've pivoted into remote development roles over the last 2 years.
 I'm a curious and adventurous person who loves learning about new frameworks and libraries.
 When I'm not working, I spend most of my time polishing my skills and discovering new tools to add to my ever-expanding toolkit.
 I'm always striving to become a better developer and produce high-quality work that I can be proud of.

 ## In brief

 - I'm a web developer from the US
-- I’m looking to collaborate on anything related to Javascript or Web Development
+- I’m looking to collaborate!
+- I'm looking for the perfect OSS to call home

 Want to get in touch?
 Try my LinkedIn profile [here](https://www.linkedin.com/in/corriestroup).